Francisco X. Alarcón

-Francisco Xavier Alarcón (21 February 1954 – 15 January 2016) was a Chicano poet and educator.
+Francisco Xavier Alarcón (21 February 1954 – 15 January 2016) was an American Chicano poet and educator.
 He was one of the few Chicano poets to have "gained recognition while writing mostly in Spanish" within the United States.
 His poems have been also translated into Irish and Swedish.
 He made many guest appearances at public schools so that he could help inspire and influence young people to write their own poetry especially because he felt that children are "natural poets."

 Life

 Alarcón was born in Wilmington, California and had four brothers and two sisters.
 He moved to Guadalajara, Mexico with his family when he was 6 and then moved back to California when he was eighteen.
 Alarcón felt that he became a writer when he was fifteen and helped transcribe his grandmother's own ballad-like songs.
 His grandmother was a native speaker of Nahuatl.
 Growing up in both the United States and Mexico and experiencing both cultures helped shape the kind of writing he would create.

 As a young adult, he moved back to the Los Angeles area.
 He received his high school diploma from Cambria Adult School.
 He worked in restaurants and as a migrant farm worker.
 During this time, he went to East Los Angeles College.